 The Medical Council is currently silent on text messaging.
 The need to obtain consent and protect confidentiality, are foremost when texting patients.
-The ICGP, Text Messaging in Irish General Practice: Quick Reference Guide (2018) sets out the four key challenges of text messaging as the four Cs:
+Although guidance for general practitioners, you may find the ICGP Text Messages in Irish General Practice (2018) useful. .
+It sets out the four key challenges of text messaging as the four Cs: